 Although we just wrapped up April Fool’s Day, this no joke- April is a bit over-ambitious in its celebrations: from Pets to Library Media, Holy Humor and Frogs… There’s a lot going on.

-So let’s take a minute for some light-hearted instruction and kick off Spring, with some tips on properly celebrating in April!
+So let’s take a minute for some light-hearted instruction and kick off Spring, with some tips on how to properly celebrate in April!

 First and truly important, April is Celebrate Humor Month.
 So, laugh and savor life.
 Take the time to wrestle with the kids, finger paint, enjoy some silly videos (check out LeJuan James for a Spanglish humoristic treat!
 Or Carlos Mencia- no complaints about being offended, though!)